-THE LEVEL –– Researchers know that visual exposure to high calorie foods stimulate the striatum, the part of our brain that modulates impulse control.
+THE LEVEL –– Researchers know that visual exposure to high-calorie foods stimulates the striatum, the part of our brain that modulates impulse control.

 My son knows that too.
 Ask him who always eats his Halloween candy or once dug a partially eaten package of Oreo cookies out of the trash (hey, it was double bagged).